Language Translation

 When is the ILEARN assessment held?

-There are two ILEARN Biology ECA testing windows, one ILEARN 3-8 testing window, and one ILEARN U.S. Government testing window during the school year.
+There are three ILEARN Biology ECA testing windows, three ILEARN checkpoint windows, one ILEARN 3-8 testing window, and one ILEARN U.S. Government testing window during the school year.
 The ILEARN Biology ECA is held in the fall, winter, and spring for students on a trimester schedule, ILEARN 3-8 is held each spring, and the ILEARN U.S. Government ECA is offered as an optional online assessment in the spring.
 View this year’s assessment windows on the Indiana Department of Education (IDOE) Assessment webpage.

 What is the test design for ILEARN?